SutantoAdiNugroho/customer-family-crud-project/readme.md

 ```console
 docker-compose up --build
 ```
+* First time run this, it will take a while to download and build all the necessary images.
+Subsequent runs will be much faster.
 * Once all services are running, we can access applications
     1. Frontend (Laravel): http://localhost:8000
     2. Backend (Go): http://localhost:8080